dianahandler/Final_Module20_Group3/README.md

-# Final_Module20_Group3
+# Final Module20 Group3
 ## FIRST SEGMENT Presentation Draft

 - Selected Topic - Austin TX Housing Price Prediction\.
-- Reason we chose this topic - The Austin Housing market is one of the hottest markets in 2021, the data shows how the market changed over past couple of years.
-After analyizing the data we expect to predict future price for Austin housing market\.
+- Reason we chose this topic - The Austin Housing market is one of the hottest real estate markets in 2021, and we wanted to discover any insights and create a machine learning model to predict the future listing prices of houses after reviewing and analyzing the historical Austin housing market data\.
-- Description of our source of data - The data set originaly from project at Northwestern University, and we are able to get csv file from [kaggle](https://www.kaggle.com/ericpierce/austinhousingprices)\.
+- Description of our source of data - The data set selected for our review and analysis originates from a project at Northwestern University.
+The csv file is located at [kaggle](https://www.kaggle.com/ericpierce/austinhousingprices)\.
-- Questions we hope to answer with our data - We expect to see what happened in Austin market price, what variable mostly affect housing price and to see how Austin market price will change in the future\.
+- Questions we hope to answer with our data - We are hoping to discover which features and variables correlate closely to the house listing price and observe how the Austin market price(s) would change in the future\.

 ### Data Set
 We have initial data set that has 15171 rows and 47 columns\.